LuigiTheJokesterAlvarez/sm64gml/README.md

-# SOME BACKGROUND BEFORE THE JUICY BITS

-Hello!
-I reuploaded this repository.
-I d on't know the story from this, but I assume it was a private repository and it was taken down?
-Or maybe it was public and no one happened to grab a copy?
-This is a version that my friend sent me in a group chat.
-However, I cannot get it to compile without errors.
-It's from somewhere around 2020.

-My Discord is `@crapbass`, feel free to DM me if you get it working or just for any reason.

-The original readme is below:
+# STORY
+Zbanack originally made this around 2020, it probably got a Cease and Desist from Nintendo so it got lost for 4 years, until a friend of crapbass uploaded it in a group chat.
+I'm just a person trying to fix this mess.
+My discord is `@luigithejokesterplus`

+This is extremely buggy, textures doesn't even load correctly, i'll try to fix that and more later.

+Original README Below:

 # sm64.gml